nickfargo/state/_includes/content/docs/about.md

 #### [Expressive power](#about--design-goals--expressive-power)

 As much as possible, **State** should aim to look and feel like a feature of the language.
-The interpreted shorthand syntax, simple keyword attributes, and limited interface should allow for production code that is declarative and easy to write and understand.
+The interpreted shorthand syntax, simple keyword attributes, and limited interface should allow for production code that is terse, declarative, and easy to write and understand.

 #### [Opacity](#about--design-goals--opacity)

-Apart from the addition of the `object.state()` method, a call to `state()` must make no other modifications to a stateful object’s interface.
+Apart from the addition of the `object.state()` method, a call to `state()` must make no other modifications to a **State**–affected object’s interface.
 Methods are replaced with delegators, which forward method calls to the current state.
 This is to be implemented *opaquely* and *non-destructively*: consumers of the object need not be aware of which states are active in the object, or even that a concept of state exists at all, and a call to `object.state('').destroy()` must restore the object to its original form.

 ### [Roadmap](#about--roadmap)